Have you been able to find a good deal on LogicMark Inc.’s shares?

 Analysis of LogicMark Inc. (LGMK)

-Further, the quarter-over-quarter increase in sales is 16.70%, showing a positive trend in the upcoming months.
+Further, the quarter-over-quarter decrease in sales is -12.50%, showing a negative trend in the upcoming months.

 How Do You Analyze LogicMark Inc. Shares?